Minimum Rectilinear Polygons for Given Angle Sequences: The Monotone Case: Minimum Area

-Since we call the dynamic program~$O(n)$ times---once for each candidate for the height of the bounding box---the algorithm takes~$O(n^3)$ time in total.
+Since we call the dynamic program~${\bigOh(n)}$ times---once for each candidate for the height of the bounding box---the algorithm takes~${\bigOh(n^3)}$ time in total.
 Following Lemma~\ref{lem:transform}, this proves the theorem. \end{proof}

 For the area minimization, we make two key observations.
-First, since the polygon is $x$-monotone, each grid column (properly) intersects either no or exactly two horizontal edges: one edge from the upper hull and one edge from the lower hull.
-Second, a pair of horizontal edges share at most one column; otherwise, the polygon could be drawn with less area by shortening both edges.
+First, since the polygon is~$x$-monotone, each grid column (properly) intersects either no or exactly two horizontal edges: one edge from the upper hull and one edge from the lower hull.
+Secondly, a pair of horizontal edges share at most one column; otherwise, the polygon could be drawn with less area by shortening both edges.
 With the same argument as for the bounding box, the height of any minimum-area polygon is at most~$n$.

 We use a dynamic program to solve the problem.
 To this end, we fill a three-dimensional table~$T$ as follows.
-Let~$e$ be a horizontal edge on the upper hull, let~$f$ be a horizontal edge of the lower hull, and let~$1\le h\le n$.
-Then, the entry~$T[e,f,h]$ specifies the minimum area required to draw the part of the polygon to the left of (and including) the unique common column of~$e$ and~$f$ under the condition that~$e$ and~$f$ share a column and have vertical distance~$h$.
+Let~$e$ be a horizontal edge on the upper hull, let~$f$ be a horizontal edge of the lower hull, and let~$h$ be an integer satisfying~${1\le h\le n}$.
+The entry~${T[e,f,h]}$ specifies the minimum area required to draw the part of the polygon to the left of (and including) the unique common column of~$e$ and~$f$ under the condition that~$e$ and~$f$ share a column and have vertical distance~$h$.

-Let~$e_1,\dots,e_k$ be the horizontal edges on the upper hull from left to right and let~$f_1,\dots,f_m$ be the horizontal edges on the lower hull from left to right.
-We initialize the table with $T[e_1,f_1,h]=h$ for each $1\le h\le n$.
-To compute any other entry~$T[e_i,f_j,h']$, we need to find the correct entry from the column left of the column shared by~$e_i$ and~$f_j$.
-There are three possibilities: this column either intersects~$e_{i-1}$ and~$f_{j-1}$, it intersects~$e_i$ and~$f_{j-1}$, or it intersects~$e_{i-1}$ and~$f_j$.
-For each of these possibilities, we check which height can be realized if~$e_i$ and~$f_j$ have vertical distance~$h'$ and search for the entry of minimum value.
+Let~${e_1,\dots,e_k}$ be the horizontal edges on the upper hull from left to right and let~${f_1,\dots,f_m}$ be the horizontal edges on the lower hull from left to right.
+For each~$h$ with~${1\le h\le n}$, we initialize the table with~${T[e_1,f_1,h]=h}$.
+To compute any other entry~${T[e_i,f_j,h']}$, we need to find the correct entry from the column left of the column shared by~$e_i$ and~$f_j$.
+There are three possibilities: this column either intersects~${e_{i-1}}$ and~${f_{j-1}}$, it intersects~$e_i$ and~${f_{j-1}}$, or it intersects~${e_{i-1}}$ and~$f_j$.
+For each of these possibilities, we check which height can be realized if~$e_i$ and~$f_j$ have vertical distance~${h'}$ and search for the entry of minimum value.
 We set

-Finally, we can find the optimum solution by finding~$\min_{1\le h\le n}\{T[e_k,f_m,h]\}$.
-Since the table has~$O(n^3)$ entries each of which we can compute in~$O(n)$ time, the algorithm runs in~$O(n^4)$ time.
+Finally, we can find the optimum solution by finding~${\min_{1\le h\le n}\{T[e_k,f_m,h]\}}$.
+Since the table has~${\bigOh(n^3)}$ entries each of which we can compute in~${\bigOh(n)}$ time, the algorithm runs in~${\bigOh(n^4)}$ time.
 This proves the following theorem.